 A court can impose any one of the following penalties for common assault:

-In NSW, a court can also impose a Section 10 bond which means that although the offence is proven, no criminal conviction is recorded.
+In NSW, a court can also impose a Conditional Release Order without a conviction, which used to be known as a Section 10 bond.
+It means that although the offence is proven, no criminal conviction is recorded.
 The court will take into account a range of factors including the circumstances of the offence and your personal circumstances including employment and health.

-The lawyers at Kingston Fox Lawyers are highly specialised in criminal law and as former prosecutors we know the legal system from both sides.
+The lawyers at Kingston Fox Lawyers are experienced criminal lawyers and as former prosecutors we know the legal system from both sides.
 We can advise you on all aspects of your matter and ensure that the best possible outcome is achieved for you.